-Water Pollution - Nutrient Neutrality
+Water Quality and Nutrient Neutrality

-4.6 Eutrophication within the Solent and the Solent European sites is a known issue.
+- 4.7 Eutrophication within the Solent and the Solent Habitat sites is a known issue.
 The increase in nutrient load from effluent and agriculture causes and increase in algal blooms and where the Solent is protected by the Isle of Wight it has low wave action and cannot bread up the algal mats.
 This can then damage designated habitats and reduce availability of food for designated species.
-The majority of the borough is within the water catchment of the Solent and therefore all residential allocations within the borough have been screened into the appropriate assessment.
-Within the river environment phosphorous is the limiting plant nutrient and so eutrophication in the riverine environment is associated with discharges containing phosphorous.
-Additionally for phosphorus, areas discharging to the Chickenhall Wastewater Treatment Works (WwTW) are also included, which cover Valley Park, and the Hocombe area of Ampfield.
-The WwTW discharges into the River Itchen SAC.
-None of the allocations are within the relevant catchment for the River Avon SAC.
+The majority of the borough is within the water catchment of the Solent and therefore all residential allocations within the borough have been screened into the appropriate assessment. - 4.8 Within the river environment phosphorous is the growth limiting plant nutrient and so eutrophication in the riverine environment (i.e. River Itchen SAC and River Avon SAC) is associated with discharges containing phosphorous.
+Areas discharging to the Chickenhall Wastewater Treatment Works (WwTW) are also included as this discharges to River Itchen SAC.
+Specifically, three allocations (Land off Flexford Road, Valley Park, Land at Ampfield Meadows, Ampfield and Land at Velmore Farm, Valley Park) were screened in due to phosphorus discharges to the River Itchen from treated wastewater.
+One of the allocations is partly within the relevant catchment for the River Avon SAC. - 4.9 In addition to nutrient neutrality, there is the possibility that development may lead to pollution of water courses within or leading into habitat sites.
+This potential impact pathway applies to development close to hydrologically sensitive European sites or the River Itchen Compensation Areas.